>> click to see/collapse content

 Students learn three-dimensional modeling and rapid prototyping techniques as applied to product development and the production process.
 Beyond learning the basics of surface modeling and rendering, students will be challenged to use the software as a tool in their chosen field.
+Offered as needed.
 Prerequisite: ARD 127.

 ARD 245 Illustration Studio I (3)

 Students work through the process of illustration with a specific reproduction purpose.
 In the conceptualization process for visual communication, students build up abilities in the use of research, reference material, models and props for illustration, and develop skills in composition and value/color correspondence through exercise and the thumbnail process.
 Survey of professional media skills and techniques is provided throughout the course.
 Prerequisite: ARD 221 or ARD 273.

 This introduction to garment design includes both flat-pattern drafting and draping methods.
 Students develop designs through sketch ideating.
 Understanding of fabric structure and fiber content inform the process and results.
 Students machine and hand-sew their final designs.
 Participation in a student fashion show is part of the class.
 Includes Studio.

 ARD 263 Technical Aspects Of Materials I (3)